Jon Kent (DC Comics)

-Jon Kent is a fictional character appearing in American comic books published by DC Comics.
+Jon Kent is a superhero appearing in American comic books published by DC Comics.
 He is the son of the superhero Superman and Daily Planet reporter Lois Lane.
 Created by Dan Jurgens, the character first appeared in Convergence: Superman #2 (July 2015).
-Jon is the newest character in the DC Universe who assumes the superhero persona of Superboy and later takes on the mantle of Superman.
+Jon is the newest character in the DC Universe who assumed the superhero persona of Superboy, and later taking on the mantle of Superman and Tomorrow Man.

-The character has appeared in other media, including the TV series Superman & Lois, the animated film Batman and Superman: Battle of the Super Sons, and video games.
+The character has appeared in other media, including the animated film Batman and Superman: Battle of the Super Sons, the TV series Superman & Lois, and the animated series My Adventures with Superman.

 Publication history

 The character was created by writer/artist Dan Jurgens and first appeared in DC's "Convergence" event in the miniseries Convergence: Superman #2 (July 2015).
-Half Kryptonian and half-human, Jon is the biological son of post-Crisis Superman/Clark Kent and Lois Lane and the couple's child in DC Comics canon.
+Half Kryptonian and half-human, Jon is the biological son of post-Crisis Clark Kent / Superman and Lois Lane and the couple's child in DC Comics canon.
 His parents named him in honor of his grandfathers, Jonathan Kent and Samuel Lane.
 On the character, Dan Jurgens said: "The way I describe him is that he looks like Clark but has Lois' spitfire attitude and inquisitiveness."
 Jurgens also explains: "Lots of people might expect Jon to be something like his dad's younger self, but it would be a bit of a mistake.
 His parents are not Jonathan and Martha Kent.
 It's Lois and Clark.
 They're different people with different ways of parenting."

 Following "Convergence", he appeared in the eight-issue comic book series Superman: Lois and Clark as a child who begins to develop superpowers of his own.
 In the DC Rebirth (a continuity established by DC's company-wide relaunch of its comics books in 2016), Jon appears with his parents in Action Comics and Superman when his father becomes the new Superman in DC Comics.
 Jon's origins are retconned in the story arc "Superman Reborn".
 In the four-part story, two different versions of Superman and Lois Lane (the New 52 and post-Crisis) are merged into one complete version, creating a new DC Universe and a new origin story for Jon.

 Jon is the most recent character in DC Comics to assume the mantle of Superboy.
 He was officially introduced as Superboy in Superman vol. 4 #6 (Nov.
 2016).
 He co-stars with Damian Wayne in the Super Sons comic books as Superboy and Robin.
 In 2019, the character joined the Legion of Super-Heroes in the 31st century in the comic book series Legion of Super-Heroes by writer Brian Michael Bendis and artist Ryan Sook.